-Our team members are all salaried employees and are paid a salary commensurate with the hours they work.
 All of them follow our HR protocols, clock-in and out of our attendance system, have fixed responsibilities and job goals, and are accountable for their actions just like the rest of the working population.

 Q. Who are the team members at “Café Arpan”?

 The Café Arpan team comprises persons with developmental and intellectual disabilities (PwIDDs).
 Of the 32 beneficiaries we have at YCT, 18 adults (between the age group of 22 and 50) currently work at the café and back-end kitchen.
 In addition to our special team, we have a café manager and two support staff in the kitchen that helps run and manage the daily operations of the café.